 Tendonitis thumb/wrist treatment typically begins with following the steps of RICE—rest, ice, compress and elevate the hand, thumb, and wrist.
 These steps can reduce painful inflammation more quickly.

 This brace for tendonitis in the wrist and thumb helps with both the rest and compression steps of this process.
 The wrist splint with abducted thumb immobilizes the MP and CMC joint, helping with wrist pain on the thumb side by forcing these tendons to rest.
-The Velcro closures of the thumb stabilizing wrist brace also means one can adjust the amount of compression it provides at both the wrist and thumb area.
+The fasteners on the thumb stabilizing wrist brace also means one can adjust the amount of compression it provides at both the wrist and thumb area.
 For additional compression, one might consider a bandage or wrist wrap.

 One can also take over-the-counter pain killers to help with the wrist pain above the thumb associated with de Quervain’s syndrome and other sources of wrist and hand pain.
 In some cases, a corticosteroid injection may be needed to calm the inflamed tissues.